 As you can see, you can naturally perform such grid-specific tasks as column autosizing for the tree column.
 All other iGrid features - including multi-column sort, incremental search, etc. - are also available for an iGrid with a tree column.

 If you have an ADO.NET data source like DataTable or DataReader in which one column stores row level values, you can populate iGrid with these data and setup a tree column inside it in one call (!) using this method:

 public void FillWithData( object dataSource, bool useCurColSet, string rowKeyCol, bool addRowKeyCol, string rowLevelCol, bool addRowLevelCol, bool addTreeButtons )

-To find out more about other useful iGrid features you can use when it emulates TreeView in DataGridView, redirect your browser to the corresponding page using the link below.
+To find out more about other useful iGrid features when it emulates TreeView in DataGridView, move to the product home page using the link below: